koush/scrypted/plugins/objectdetector/README.md

 # Video Analysis Plugin for Scrypted

-This plugin is used by motion and detection plugins such as OpenCV, PAM Diff, and Object Detection.
+The Video Analysis plugin for Scrypted serves two purposes:

+* Add motion and object detection capabilities to any camera using plugins like OpenCV, OpenVINO, or CoreML.
+* Create smart motion sensors from a camera's object detection (people, animal, car, etc).
+These detections can come from an aforementioned Object Detection Plugin or the camera hardware itself.

 Motion Detection should only be used if your camera does not have a plugin and does not provide motion events via email or webhooks.

-The Object Detection Plugin should only be used if you are a Scrypted NVR user.
+Object Detection Plugins should only be used if you are a Scrypted NVR user.
 It will provide no benefits to HomeKit, which does its own detection processing.

 ## Smart Motion Sensors